Blogs

 CONCLUSION

-All things considered, while Saudi Arabia insists that MBS was not aware of the gruesome murder and is distracting the international attention towards more positive headlines-suchas the appointment of the first female ambassador to the US-inorder to clear the KSA's image in the context of Khashoggi's murder, several European countries have taken actions against the kingdom's interests.
+All things considered, while Saudi Arabia insists that MBS was not aware of the gruesome murder and is distracting the international attention towards more positive headlines—such as the appointment of the first female ambassador to the US—in order to clear the KSA's image in the context of Khashoggi's murder, several European countries have taken actions against the kingdom's interests.
 Yet, the way each country has approached the matter has led to the rise of two separate blocks which are at discordance within Europe itself.
 Whereas some European leaders have shown a united front in casting blame on the Saudi government, others seem to express geopolitical interests are more important.

-During the time Germany, Norway, Denmark and Finland are being celebrated by human rights advocates for following through on their threat to halt sales to the kingdom, bigger arms exporters-like those that have been analyzed-have pointed out that the latter nations have far less to lose than they do.
+During the time Germany, Norway, Denmark and Finland are being celebrated by human rights advocates for following through on their threat to halt sales to the kingdom, bigger arms exporters—like those that have been analysed—have pointed out that the latter nations have far less to lose than they do.
 Nonetheless, inevitably, the ceasing carried out by the northern European countries which are rather small arms exporters in comparison to bigger players such as the UK and France, is likely to have exacerbated concerns within the European arms industry of a growing anti-Saudi consensus in the European Union or even beyond.

 What is clear is that due to the impact Saudi Arabia's state of affairs have caused, governments and even companies worldwide are coming under pressure to abandon their ties to the oil-rich, but at the same time, human-rights-violating Saudi Arabian leadership.
 Resultantly, in Europe, countries are taking part in two divergent blocks that are namely led by two of the EU's most compelling members: France and Germany.
 These two sides are of rather distant opinions regarding the matter, fact that does not seem to be contributing in terms of the so-much-needed European Union integration.

-Categories Global Affairs: Middle East European Union World order, diplomacy and governance Analysis Saudi Arabia and the Persian Gulf
+Categories Global Affairs: Middle East European Union World Order, Diplomacy and Governance Analysis Saudi Arabia and the Persian Gulf

 ESSAY / Marina Díaz Escudero